 Art history is the study of objects of art in their historical development and stylistic contexts, including genre, design, format and style.
-This includes the major arts of painting, sculpture and architecture, as well as the arts of ceramics, furniture and other decorative objects.
+This includes the major arts of painting, sculpture and architecture as well as ceramics, furniture and other decorative objects.

 Examples of Student Artwork